CyberT33N/axios-cheat-sheet/README.md

     console.log(`retry attempt: ${retryCount}`);
     return retryCount * 2000; // time interval between retries
   },

+  // A callback to further control if a request should be retried.
+By default, it retries if it is a network error or a 5xx error on an idempotent request (GET, HEAD, OPTIONS, PUT or DELETE).

+  // if retry condition is not specified, by default idempotent requests are retried /*
   retryCondition: (error) => {
-    // if retry condition is not specified, by default idempotent requests are retried return error.response.status === 503;
+    return error.response.status === 503;
   },
+  */

-  // retryCondition: (_error) => true // retry no matter what
+  // retry no matter what
+  /* retryCondition: (_error) => true */

+  // Only retry when we do not get server side status code back /*
+  retryCondition: (error) => {
+    if(!error.response) {
+        if(!error.response.status) {
+            return true
+        }
+    }
+  }
+  */

 });

 const response = await axios({